 Note that every selected pattern must stop at the selected start-of-reroute stop and end-of-reroute stop.
 For example, consider these three patterns:

 If stop B is selected as the start-of-reroute, and stop D is selected as the end-of-reroute, patterns 1 and 2 can be included in the reroute modification.
-Pattern 3 cannot be included, because it dows not stop at the selected start-of-reroute stop.
+Do not select Pattern 3, because it does not stop at the selected start-of-reroute stop.

 Once a start or end stop is specified, you can add and modify segments by clicking the Edit route geometry button, then clicking on the map.
 Editing behavior is similar to editing mode for adding trip patterns though with some options fixed depending on whether the route is being extended in either direction, or if the reroute is happening in the middle of the alignment.